Office of Early Learning Frequently Asked Questions

 5. How will the RttT resources assist parents in identifying high quality early learning programs?

-SED plans to provide resources to enable all parents to identify the best early learning programs for their children and for districts to target professional development.
+Answer: SED plans to provide resources to enable all parents to identify the best early learning programs for their children and for districts to target professional development.